 The fourth most common cancer in the UK.
-According to a 2011 study, more than 110 people are diagnosed with it a day.
-It has been estimated that about 12% of bowel cancers are linked to drinking alcohol2.
+According to a 2011 study, more than 110 people are diagnosed with it a day and each year in the UK around 4,800 cases of bowel cancer are linked to alcohol2.

 The most common cancer in the UK.
 According to a 2011 study, more than 130 women are diagnosed with it a day3.
 The risk of breast cancer is 7-12% higher per unit of alcohol per day4 – which is the equivalent of about half a pint of beer, half a standard glass or wine or a single vodka.